DFE-Digital/get-into-teaching-app/app/views/pages/cookies.md

 For the purposes of this Cookies Policy:

-- 'Department for Education' (referred to as either "DfE", " we", "us" or "our" in this Cookies Policy) refers to Department for Education
+- 'Department for Education' (referred to as either "DfE", "we", "us" or "our" in this Cookies Policy) refers to Department for Education

 - 'Cookies' means small files that are placed on your computer, mobile device or any other device by a website, containing details of your browsing history on that website among its many uses